Great Britain in the Seven Years' War: Naval supremacy

-By 1759 the Royal Navy had expanded to 71,000 personnel and 275 ships in commission, with another 82 under ordinance.
+By 1759, the Royal Navy had expanded to 71,000 personnel and 275 ships in commission, with another 82 under ordinance.
 During the war the British had instituted a new system of blockade, by which they penned in the main French fleets at anchor in Brest and Toulon.
 The British were able to keep an almost constant force poised outside French harbours.
 The French inability to counter this had led to a collapse in morale among French seamen and the wider population.

 The French government had devised a plan that would allow them to launch their invasion.
 It required a junction of the two French fleets in the English Channel, where they would be able to cover a major invasion.
-However, in August 1759 the French Mediterranean Fleet under Admiral La Clue left harbour and was destroyed at the Battle of Lagos near Portugal.
-This left only the Channel Fleet at Brest under Conflans.
-When he tried to break free of the British blockade in November, he was run down and attacked by the British under Admiral Hawke at the Battle of Quiberon Bay.
+However, in August 1759 the French Mediterranean Fleet under Admiral Jean-François de La Clue-Sabran left harbour and was destroyed at the Battle of Lagos near Portugal.
+This left only the Channel Fleet at Brest under Hubert de Brienne comte de Conflans.
+When he tried to break free of the British blockade in November, he was run down and attacked by the British under Admiral Edward Hawke at the Battle of Quiberon Bay.
 This victory left the British in almost total command of the seas, compounded by the effective use of naval forces in the West Indies, Canada and India.
-A small French force under Thurot did manage to land on the Irish coast, and menace Belfast before being forced to withdraw and being destroyed by a Royal Navy squadron in the Irish Sea.
+A small French force under François Thurot did manage to land on the Irish coast, and menace Belfast before being forced to withdraw and being destroyed by a Royal Navy squadron in the Irish Sea.

+New France

+The year was rounded out by the news of Wolfe's victory at Quebec, resulting in the capture of the capital of New France (see below).

 Elsewhere

-The year was rounded out by the news of Wolfe's victory at Quebec, resulting in the capture of the capital of New France (see below).
-However while 1759 was acclaimed as Britain's 'Annus Mirabilis', for the Prussians the year had been as disastrous as it had been successful for the British.
+However, while 1759 was acclaimed as Britain's 'Annus Mirabilis', for the Prussians, the year had been as disastrous as it had been successful for the British.
 Prussia's armies had suffered a string of defeats and suffered large numbers of casualties.
 At times Prussia veered close to total collapse, notably after the Battle of Kunersdorf, was now heavily dependent on continued British financial assistance and only survived due to the Miracle of the House of Brandenburg.